HARSH-0000/HARSH-0000/README.md

 # 💫 About Me:
-I'm Harsh a Pre final-year AI/ML student with a 8.8 CGPA and a deep obsession with understanding why a model does what it does, not just whether it performs well on a test set.
-My interest sits at the intersection of Algorithms and Statistics ,NLP , Transformers , RAG System and Responsible AI fields where the stakes are high enough that if it doesn't works isn't a good enough answer. <br> I write clean Python, think in systems, and I'm genuinely comfortable going from raw data to a deployed, explainable output.
+I'm Harsh a Pre final-year AI/ML student with a deep obsession with understanding why a model does what it does, not just whether it performs well on a test set. <br> I write clean Python, think in systems, and I'm genuinely comfortable going from raw data to a deployed, explainable output.
 But more than the technical stack, what drives me is building things that are honest about what they can and can't do, models that a domain expert can question and a non-technical stakeholder can actually understand.<br><br>

 ## 🌐 Socials: